mnussbaumer/cssex/README.md

 ```

 This will define an entry point file of `priv/static/cssex/base.cssex` which will output its parsed content into `priv/static/css/base.css`.

-### NOTE
-The file watcher still needs some work, if you add the entry point without the file being existing it will crash (and log) and you'll need to restart the server, but a better strategy will be implemented in the future releases, the directory of the failed file will be set under watch and resume once the file appears.
+In this case you'll need to create the folder and cssex file as well.
+It will log errors if the directory or file doesn't exist.

 <div id="motivation"></div>